 If a Human Interest award or section is offered:

 Please Note: TPS does NOT compete by PSA rules in our monthly projection, print, or Annual Division competitions.
 However, we are required in the Bylaws to use PSA definitions for all "Outstanding" awards for specific subjects or photography styles in the Annual Division Competition.
 It's best for all members to keep these PSA definitions in mind for the monthly competitions so your photographs will be eligible to receive any "Outstanding" awards in the Annual Division Competition.
-It will also help if everyone keeps these definitions in mind for all photos at all times so our PSA representative can choose from among more photos to include in the PSA Interclub and Traveling Image Salon competitions.
-This will help our club compete stronger with other area photo clubs and will also help our members win higher PSA placements.
+It will also help if everyone keeps these definitions in mind for all photos at all times so our PSA representative can choose from among more photos to include in the PSA Interclub competitions.
+This will help our club compete stronger with other area photo clubs and will also help our members win higher individual PSA placements.

 This website is hosted by Visual Pursuits, a service provided by Software Pursuits, Inc.